garden-io/garden/docs/basics/core-concepts.md

 For example if the source code of a Build action is changed it's version will change.
 The Deploy action referencing the build will also have a new version due it being dependant on the build and any Test actions referencing the Deploy will also have new versions.

-### Caching
-Garden tracks the version of every file that belongs to a given **action** (and its upstream dependencies).

-Thanks to this and the graph structure, Garden can be very smart about what actions are actually need to be executed when running tests or deploying to existing environments.

-For example, when running the `garden test` command, Garden will figure out exactly what parts of the graph have changed and only execute the required actions but skip the others.